UPPMAX/R-matlab-julia-HPC/docs/matlab/MatlabGUIslurm.md

 Note that `batch` also accepts script names in place of function names, but these must be given in single quotes, with no ``@`` or ``.m``.
 This is useful if your script is a job farm.

+In the [earlier session on using MATLAB with Slurm at the command line](https://uppmax.github.io/R-matlab-julia-HPC/matlab/slurmMatlab/#running-matlab-code-with-batch), you learned how to set/edit slurm parameters for jobs on a given cluster, after defining a handle for the cluster, by calling the `AdditionalProperties` attribute.
+Below we will discuss an alternative way to do that graphically.

 ### Job settings in the Cluster Profile Manager